Trauma Patterns and Musculoskeletal Care

 Key Takeaways

-• Trauma treatment starts with scene safety, mechanism, primary assessment, and immediate life threats before isolated injury care.
+• Trauma care starts with scene safety, mechanism, primary assessment, and life threats before isolated injury care; a dramatic deformity must not distract from ABCs.

 Do Not Let the Obvious Injury Hide the Critical One